SeisComP/seiscomp/doc/base/tests.rst

 ===================

 The following section shows an example of a simple but in many cases sufficient test module.
-This example can be used as a template for an SeisComP3 unit test.
+This example can be used as a template for an SeisComP unit test.

 .. code-block:: cpp

    #define SEISCOMP_TEST_MODULE [TestModuleName]
-   #include <seiscomp3/unittest/unittests.h>
+   #include <seiscomp/unittest/unittests.h>
-   #include <seiscomp3/core/datetime.h>
+   #include <seiscomp/core/datetime.h>

    BOOST_AUTO_TEST_CASE(addition) {
        Seiscomp::Core::TimeSpan k = 5, l = 7;